Classroom Plus Plus (CPP) Developer Guide

 • 1b2.
 Use case ends.

-Use Case 21: Mark an Assignment
+Use Case 24: Grade an Assignment

 MSS

-1. User requests to mark an assignment for a contact with a score.
+1. User requests to grade an assignment for contact(s) with a score and grading time.

-2. System marks the assignment as graded for the contact and sets the score.
+2. System grades the assignment for the contact(s) and sets the score.

 3. Use case ends.